UDR Shareholder/Stockholder Letter Transcript:

 Finally, my and Senior Management s thanks go out to our associates, the Company s trusted partners, and our Board.

-These groups are a big reason why UDR continues to succeed, and I look forward to seeing how our innovation will
+These groups drive success, and I look forward to seeing how our innovation will propel UDR forward in the years

 Best,